benjavalero/replacer/technical-design.md

 The default logging level is DEBUG, using INFO for calls in controllers and WARNING for suspicious replacements or immutables.

-Finally, we use the annotation `@Loggable` provided by dependency `com.github.rozidan.logger-spring-boot`.
-It _wraps_ the annotated methods by aspects logging the start and the end of the method, displaying the elapsed time, warning about too long time, parameters, etc. Note that Spring provides a limited AspectJ solution: as it works proxying the classes, Spring adds the functionality in runtime and therefore it can only be applied in public methods and in calls from different classes.

 ## Benchmarks

 For some critical finders, we can run benchmarks to find the best approach.